Odrec/deep_doc_class/README.md

 the folder src/features/bow_metadata***

 ***this prerequisite is optional since it is specific to the people that upload documents on the studip platform from Osnabrück University.

+OPTIONAL: the program will extract the text from all the pdf files if the text is not yet extracted.
+For this it looks into the folder data/txt_files_full/ if a text file exists with the name of the pdf it is processing.
+If you want to extract the text on your own before using this program  make sure that the text files are in this folder and that they have the same name as the pdf file but with .txt extension.

 ### Installing